galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 >
 {: .comment}

-Formative and summative assessments {% cite walvoord2010assessment %} are
+Formative and summative assessments ({% cite walvoord2010assessment %}) are
 important for determining whether and what learning has occurred.
-Summative assessment doesn’t generally yield information about learners' progress: it sums up what learning has been achieved after instruction relative to the intended outcomes (via written tests, practical tasks, or other measurable activities), and gives valuable data about learning attainment at the level of individuals
+Summative assessment doesn't generally yield information about learners' progress: it sums up what learning has been achieved after instruction relative to the intended outcomes (via written tests, practical tasks, or other measurable activities), and gives valuable data about learning attainment at the level of individuals